-The principal or designee shall require all individuals supervising students to remain alert in spotting for unauthorized persons and dangerous conditions, promptly report any such conditions observations to the principal or designee, and file a written report on such conditions as appropriate.
+The principal or designee shall require all individuals supervising students to remain alert for unauthorized persons and dangerous conditions, promptly report any such observations to the principal or designee, and file a written report as appropriate.

+'''

 (cf. 1250 - Visitors/Outsiders)

 (cf. 3530 - Risk Management/Insurance)

+'''